spyker77/agentic-rag/README.md

 ## Frameworks Explored

-- **LangChain**: The most mature and comprehensive ecosystem for building LLM applications.
-Its core strength is LangChain Expression Language (LCEL), which allows for composing chains from modular components, making it ideal for complex, multi-step workflows.
+- **LangChain**: A comprehensive ecosystem for building LLM applications with a focus on composable chains (LCEL).
-- **LangGraph**: An extension of LangChain for building stateful, agentic systems.
-It represents workflows as graphs, enabling cycles and conditional routing, which is perfect for creating complex agent behaviors that require state persistence and error recovery.
+- **LangGraph**: An extension of LangChain for building stateful, agentic systems using graph-based workflows.
-- **LlamaIndex**: A data-centric framework specializing in document indexing and retrieval for RAG.
-It offers advanced and highly customizable query engines, making it the go-to choice for document-heavy applications that need sophisticated retrieval strategies.
+- **LlamaIndex**: A data-centric framework specializing in advanced document indexing and retrieval for RAG.
-- **SmolAgents**: A minimalist and lightweight framework designed for creating simple, understandable agents.
-It excels at custom tool creation and real-time code execution, making it ideal for data analysis and visualization tasks where simplicity is key.
+- **SmolAgents**: A minimalist framework for creating simple, understandable agents with a focus on custom tools and code execution.
-- **AutoGen**: A framework from Microsoft for building applications with multiple, conversing agents.
-It excels at code generation and execution in sandboxed environments (like Docker) and facilitates complex workflows through automated agent chats and human feedback loops.
+- **AutoGen**: A Microsoft framework for building multi-agent systems that excel at code generation in sandboxed environments.
-- **CrewAI**: A framework designed for orchestrating role-playing, autonomous AI agents.
-It focuses on creating collaborative agent teams where each agent has a specific role, tools, and tasks, enabling them to work together to solve complex problems.
+- **CrewAI**: A framework for orchestrating role-playing, autonomous AI agents in collaborative teams.
-- **Haystack**: A production-ready, modular framework for building sophisticated search systems.
-It provides a component-based architecture for creating pipelines that can include hybrid search, re-ranking, and other advanced retrieval techniques, making it an industry standard for enterprise RAG.
+- **Haystack**: A modular, production-ready framework for building sophisticated search and retrieval pipelines.
-- **Pydantic AI**: A Python agent framework built by the Pydantic team that emphasizes type safety, structured responses, and production-grade reliability.
-It brings FastAPI-like developer experience to AI agent development with built-in validation, automatic retry logic, and seamless integration with multiple model providers.
+- **Pydantic AI**: A type-safe agent framework with a focus on structured, validated responses and production reliability.

 ## Key Components

 ### Agent Architectures

-- **Single-Agent Systems**: Tool-enabled agents with document retrieval capabilities.
+- **Single-Agent Systems**: Basic tool-enabled agents with RAG.
-- **Multi-Agent Collaboration**: Specialized agents with role-based coordination (CrewAI).
+- **Multi-Agent Collaboration**: Role-based agent teams (e.g., CrewAI).
-- **Graph-Based Workflows**: Stateful agent processes with conditional routing and error recovery (LangGraph).
+- **Graph-Based Workflows**: Stateful, cyclic agent processes (e.g., LangGraph).
-- **Code-Executing Agents**: Docker-containerized agents for safe code execution and testing (AutoGen).
+- **Code-Executing Agents**: Sandboxed code execution for safety (e.g., AutoGen).

 ### RAG Implementations

-- **Basic RAG**: Implemented with LangChain LCEL syntax and LlamaIndex query engines.
+- **Basic RAG**: Simple retrieval with LangChain and LlamaIndex.
-- **Advanced RAG**: Production-grade system with HNSW vector indexing (misc/rag.py).
+- **Advanced RAG**: Production-grade retrieval with HNSW vector indexing.
-- **Two-stage Retrieval**: Hybrid search with semantic + keyword retrieval and re-ranking (Haystack).
+- **Two-stage Retrieval**: Hybrid search (semantic + keyword) with re-ranking.
-- **Document Processing**: Chunking strategies, embedding generation, and vector store management.
+- **Document Processing**: Chunking, embeddings, and vector store management.

 ### Advanced Techniques

-- **`misc/dvts.py`**: Diverse Verifier Tree Search using Monte Carlo methods for complex reasoning tasks with local LLM generation and remote verification.
+- **`misc/dvts.py`**: Diverse Verifier Tree Search for complex reasoning.
-- **`misc/optimizations.py`**: High-performance LLM serving with request batching, two-level caching (Redis + semantic FAISS), and FastAPI endpoints.
+- **`misc/optimizations.py`**: High-performance LLM serving with batching and caching.
-- **`misc/perplexity.py`**: Real-time search system with dynamic index management and automatic cleanup after queries.
+- **`misc/perplexity.py`**: Real-time search with dynamic index management.

 ### Resume Agent

-A production-style, modular LangGraph implementation designed to demonstrate a structured approach for building robust agents.
-Unlike the single-file demos, it separates concerns into distinct modules:
+A production-style, modular agent built with LangGraph to demonstrate a structured, robust implementation.
+It features a multi-node graph workflow, RAG integration, error handling, custom tools, and conversation memory.

-- **Graph Workflow**: Multi-node processing with conditional routing and state management.
-- **RAG Integration**: Document retrieval with context-aware question answering.
-- **Error Handling**: Robust error recovery with retry mechanisms and fallback strategies.
-- **Tool Integration**: Custom tools for document search and information extraction.
-- **Conversation Memory**: Persistent conversation history and context tracking.

 ### Evaluating the RAG System

-To ensure the RAG system is both accurate and reliable, this project includes a comprehensive evaluation script based on the [Ragas](https://github.com/explodinggradients/ragas) framework.
-This script automates the process of testing the RAG chain, providing quantitative metrics to guide development and tuning.
+This project includes evaluation scripts for [Ragas](https://github.com/explodinggradients/ragas) and [DeepEval](https://github.com/confident-ai/deepeval) to measure the performance of the RAG system.
+These frameworks provide quantitative metrics to guide development and tuning.

-The evaluation script performs the following steps:

-1. Loads a document.
-2. Splits the document into chunks.
-3. Generates a synthetic test set of question/ground-truth answer pairs from the document chunks.
-4. Executes the RAG chain against each test question to get an answer and the retrieved context.
-5. Compares the generated answers and context against the ground truth using a suite of metrics.
+The scripts automatically generate a synthetic test set from a document, run the RAG chain, and evaluate the results based on metrics like context precision/recall, faithfulness, and answer relevancy.

-#### How to Run the Evaluation
+#### How to Run Evaluations

 To run the evaluation with `ragas`, execute the following command from the root of the project: